-Use this item to set the display mode for the Option ROM.
-Select Keep Current to use the current AddOn ROM display setting.
+This item sets the display mode for the Option ROM.
+Select Keep Current to use the current AddOn ROM Display setting.
 Select Force BIOS to use the Option ROM display mode set by the system BIOS.
 The options are Force BIOS and Keep Current.